Foreign central banks' U.S. debt holdings -Fed

 (Reporting By Meredith Mazzilli)

-* Bank says branch numbers, footfall not adequate measure (Adds detail on second branch)

-* Transunion announces pricing of secondary offering of 16,500,000 shares of common stock and purchase of 1,650,000 shares of common stock Source text for Eikon: Further company coverage:
+* Requests trading halt pending announcement by CHC of outcome of a proposed capital raising Source text for Eikon: Further company coverage: